filsinger/p4.el/README.rst

   snippet from the change description if there's space.
 - Diffs are opened in diff-mode, and you can jump from a line in a hunk to the corresponding line in the source.
+- Support for Unicode characters.
+(If the Perforce server is not Unicode enabled, the UTF-8 encoding is used so that in future the server can be converted to Unicode.)

 These features have been removed: